sebanc/brunch/README.md

 sudo chromeos-update -f < path to the Brunch release archive >
 ```
 4. Restart ChromeOS

-*WARNING*: Do not update brunch with unfinished OTA update as it may make chromeOS unbootable.

 ## Modify the GRUB configuration